Jotschi/yolo-cpp-ffm-poc/.github/md/README.md

-# jYoLib
+# YOLO4j

-This jYoLib is a library which enables native access to YOLO object detection in Java.
+This library enables native access to YOLO object detection in Java.

 Under the hood this library uses the Foreign Function and Memory API to hook into a custom library which uses YOLOs-CPP to run inference on OpenCV Mats which can be provided by Video4j.